saprativa/saprativa.github.io/_pages/about.md

   - /about.html
 ---

-Namaste.
+# Namaste

 Welcome to my homepage!
 I am a second year PhD student in the Computer Science and Engineering Department of [IIT Bombay](https://www.iitb.ac.in/).
 I am on study leave from my Lecturer position in Information Technology at [Government Polytechnic Daman](https://gpdaman.in/).
 I was selected for the Lecturer position through [UPSC](https://www.upsc.gov.in/).
 Prior to that, I worked as an Assistant Professor at [Sikkim Manipal Institute of Technology](https://smu.edu.in/smit.html/).
 During my M.Tech.
 I worked on an industry sponsored project on Sentiment Analysis at [Indian Statistical Institute, Kolkata](https://www.isical.ac.in/).
 I completed my Bachelors and Masters from [Assam University, Silchar](http://www.aus.ac.in/).

 In the field of Natural Language Processing, I have worked on Scholarly Document Processing, Legal Document Processing, Novelty Detection, Sentiment Analysis and Dialogue Summarization.

 In my free time, I love to travel and take photographs (see my Instagram profile).
 On social media, I am most active on LinkedIn and least active on Facebook.

-## PhD Journey
+# PhD Journey

-### Third Semester (Autumn 2024)
+## Third Semester (Autumn 2024)

 I have completed my coursework requirements and am ready to register my PhD.
 Will update this section as soon as I am registered.

-### Second Semester (Spring 2024)
+## Second Semester (Spring 2024)

 In second semester I took following course: